 Yes, if you already have a car you are able to learn to drive in that vehicle.
-You will still need learner driver insurance and will need a trained driving instructor or a qualified driver aged between 25 and 75 that has held a valid UK driving licence for at least 3 years, to sit with you.
+You will still need learner driver insurance and will need a trained driving instructor or a qualified driver aged between 25 and 75 that has held a valid GB driving licence for at least 3 years, to sit with you.
 They must also be qualified to drive the type of vehicle you want to learn in.

 Adding a learner driver to an annual policy

 How to add a learner driver to my policy

 In order to add a learner driver to your annual policy, you must contact your insurance company to request an addition.

 It is worth being aware however, this can incur an amendment fee and may require you taking out longer cover than you need.
 Should the learner driver have an accident behind the wheel, it is also worth being aware that it will likely affect the policy’s no claims discount moving forward.
 Additionally, depending on your insurance company’s policy, the learner driver may not gain comprehensive cover and only have basic third party, fire and theft cover.

 How much does it cost to add learner driver insurance to my policy?